What To Do In An Emergency

 Emergency veterinary care since 1992

-The Emergency Animal Clinic of Topeka has been providing emergency veterinary care in the Topeka, KS, and surrounding areas for over 20 years.
+The Emergency Animal Clinic of Topeka has been providing emergency veterinary care to Topeka and the surrounding areas for over 20 years.
 We understand that your pet deserves the best medical care possible at all hours of the day.
-We are open Mon-Fri: 5:30pm to midnight, Sat: noon to midnight, and Sun: 8:00am to midnight (when your regular vet is closed) and provide 24-hour emergency services on major holidays.
+We are open Mon-Fri: 5:30pm to midnight, Sat: noon to midnight, and Sun: 8:00am to midnight and 8:00 am to midnight on major holidays.

 Please note that we do not provide vaccinations or perform routine health care such as dental, grooming, or boarding for your pets.
 We limit our practice to emergency medicine only; however, if you are concerned about your pet’s health, give us a call and we can discuss your options.